-A child with pediatric low vision has decreased vision (20/70 or less) that cannot be corrected, a decreased field of vision (such as impaired peripheral vision) or both.
-Children with low vision aren’t blind, but their vision is impaired enough that it can challenge how they perform daily tasks.
+A child with low vision has decreased vision in the better seeing eye (20/70 or less) that cannot be corrected with glasses and/or contact lenses, a decreased field of vision (such as impaired peripheral vision) or both.
+Visual impairment is a spectrum from children that are visually impaired to blind.
+Whether blind of visually impaired (BVI), it can be a challenge for them to perform daily tasks.

 A pediatric low vision-trained doctor should perform a low vision exam to fully assess a child’s visual function.
 This exam will include tests on visual acuity, refractive error, visual field, eye muscle function and color vision, among others.